-The term 'commodity super cycle' is often mentioned in conjunction with brand names such as Gold, Silver, Copper and Nickel.
+The term 'commodity super cycle' is often mentioned in conjunction with brand names such as oil, gas, gold, silver, copper and nickel.
 The chart below compares uranium's relative value to its peers.
 More specifically, we see uranium to be the cheapest valued asset relative to its all-time high when compared with other major commodities.